minvws/gfmodules-qualification-register-admin-api/README.md

 localization process to make an initial selection of where information about a patient for a specific care context, also called the exchange, can be found.

+The qualification register is not part of GFModules main stack.
+Yet, it sits in the background for further explorations at later stages.

 ## Design

 The qualification register is split up in two main parts:

 - The register
 - The administration portal

 The current setup only supplies an API for a future portal to be built.

 ![alt text](assets/qualification-setup.png "Title")

+## Disclaimer

+This application is currently in a PoC stage and currently under development.
+It is not intended yet to be used in a production like manner.

 ## First run